 There are 3 main types of bone marrow transplant, each with its advantages and considerations:

-1. Autologous transplant: In an autologous transplant, the patient's stem cells are collected before undergoing high-dose chemotherapy or radiation therapy.
+- Autologous transplant: In an autologous transplant, the patient's stem cells are collected before undergoing high-dose chemotherapy or radiation therapy.
 After the treatment, the stem cells are reinfused into the patient to help restore bone marrow and blood cell production.

-2. Allogeneic transplant: In an allogeneic transplant, the stem cells come from a compatible donor, such as a sibling or unrelated donor.
+- Allogeneic transplant: In an allogeneic transplant, the stem cells come from a compatible donor, such as a sibling or unrelated donor.
 This type of transplant carries a higher risk of complications, including graft-versus-host disease (GVHD), where the donor cells attack the recipient's tissues.

-3. Cord blood transplant: Cord blood transplant involves using stem cells from the umbilical cord blood of a newborn baby.
+- Cord blood transplant: Cord blood transplant involves using stem cells from the umbilical cord blood of a newborn baby.
 This type of transplant is often used when a suitable donor cannot be found, as cord blood is readily available and has a lower risk of graft rejection.

 The recovery process involves different aspects, including engraftment, monitoring, immunosuppression, and long-term follow-up.
 During recovery, the patient will be closely monitored for signs of infection, graft rejection, or other complications.
 Blood tests and other assessments may be done regularly to track the progress of engraftment and overall recovery.
 In the case of an allogeneic transplant, the patient may need to take immunosuppressive medications to prevent graft-versus-host disease and help the donor cells integrate successfully.
 Following the initial recovery period, the patient will require long-term follow-up care to monitor for any late effects of the transplant, such as secondary cancers or organ damage.
-Regular check-ups and screenings are essential for maintaining the patient's health and well-being.
+Regular check-ups and screenings from the best orthopedic hospital are essential for maintaining the patient's health and well-being.

-Sir Ganga Ram Hospital offers state-of-the-art bone marrow testing services to diagnose and treat bone marrow problems with world class doctors and infrastructure.
-Book an appointment with and get started on your journey towards better health and hope.
+Sir Ganga Ram Hospital offers state-of-the-art bone marrow testing services to diagnose and treat bone marrow problems with world-class doctors and infrastructure.